RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Abstract

 \section{Abstract}

-{A radiomap represents the spatial distribution of wireless signal strength, critical for applications like network optimization and autonomous driving.
-However, constructing radiomap relies on measuring radio signal power across the entire system, which is costly in outdoor environments due to large network scales.
-We present RadSplatter, a framework that extends 3D Gaussian Splatting (3DGS) to radio frequencies for efficient and accurate radiomap extrapolation from sparse measurements.
-RadSplatter models environmental scatterers and radio paths using 3D Gaussians, capturing key factors of radio wave propagation.
+A radiomap represents the spatial distribution of wireless signal strength, which is critical for applications like network optimization.
+However, constructing a radiomap relies on measuring radio signal power across the entire system, which is costly in outdoor environments due to large network scales.
+We present RadCloudSplat, a framework that extends 3D Gaussian Splatting (3DGS) to radio frequencies for efficient and accurate radiomap extrapolation from sparse measurements.
+RadCloudSplat models environmental scatterers and radio paths using 3D Gaussians, capturing key factors of radio wave propagation.
 It employs a relaxed-mean (RM) scheme to reparameterize the positions of 3D Gaussians from noisy and dense 3D point clouds.
 A camera-free 3DGS-based projection is proposed to map 3D Gaussians onto 2D radio beam patterns.
 Furthermore, a regularized loss function and recursive fine-tuning using highly structured sparse measurements in real-world settings are applied to ensure robust generalization.
-Experiments on synthetic and real-world data show state-of-the-art extrapolation accuracy and execution speed.}
+Experiments on synthetic and real-world data show state-of-the-art extrapolation accuracy and execution speed, solidifying the framework’s credibility for real-world deployment.